In this article we will look at:

 It usually takes a week to completely recover from a root canal treatment.

-What is the price of root canal treatment in India?
+What is the cost of root canal treatment in India?

 Are the results of root canal procedure permanent?